telerik/blazor-docs/components/scheduler/edit-appointments.md

 * `AllowCreate` - enables the user to insert new appointments.
 Requires that you implement a handler for the `OnCreate` event where you must update the current `Data` and your actual data source.
 * `AllowDelete` - enables the user to delete existing appointments.
 Requires that you implement a handler for the `OnDelete` event where you must update the current `Data` and your actual data source.
-* `AllowUpdate` - enables the user to modify existing appointments.
+* `AllowUpdate` - enables the user to modify existing appointments (including drag-and-drop and resizing).
 Requires that you implement a handler for the `OnUpdate` event where you must update the current `Data` and your actual data source.

 >tip You can enable only certain editing features (for example, editing appointments) by enabling only their parameter.
 It is not required to enable all features.